ckm3/jupyter-cell-notifier/README.md

 - Desktop & notification‐center alerts when cells complete
 - Click a notification to jump right back to that cell
 - Optional Slack webhook notifications (securely stored)
+- Optional Microsoft Teams webhook notifications (securely stored)
 - Optional Telegram bot notifications (securely stored)
+- No server or relay — messages are sent directly to Slack/Teams/Telegram using your credentials

 ---